chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 And now I introduce to you the final function of my 4 function library that I call "chastelib".

 This function is called "strint" and its importance cannot be overstated.
 It does the opposite of the "intstr" function.
 Instead of converting an integer to a string, it does the opposite and takes the string pointed to by ax and converts it into a number returned in the ax register.

-Much like "intstring", it uses the global `[radix]` variable to know which base is being used.
+Much like "intstr", it uses the global `[radix]` variable to know which base is being used.

+But the very nature of turning a string into an integer is more complicated by necessity.
+Any valid 16 bit number can be turned into a string from bases 2 to 36 by the "intstr" function.
+However, strings can contain characters that are invalid to be converted as numbers.
+There is also the issue that both capital and lowercase letters might be used in radixes higher than ten.
+In the program above, I used a binary integer string for an example, but in real applications, such as a famous program I wrote called "chastehex", it is necessary to write a function that can gracefully handle not only the decimal digits '0' to '9' but also handle letters 'A' to 'Z' or 'a' to 'z'.

+Below is the full source code of the strint function as written for 16 bit DOS Assembly programs.
+I spent more time writing this function than the three previous functions combined, but it was necessary for the programs I intended to write!
+Comments are included although more explanation may be required for some to understand it.

+## The Function

 ```
 ;this function converts a string pointed to by ax into an integer returned in ax instead